Wolf-Code/Template-Generator/README.md

 ### Configuration

 In your preferences, set the `templates.path` variable as the path to a directory which will contain all templates.
+As of 0.1.6 it is also possible to use a relative path (using ./path-to-folder or ../path-to-folder) and this will resolve based on the first open workspace.
+This is especially useful for per-project templates, as you can use the .vscode directory with a settings.json file to set this path differently in different projects.

 ### Creating a template

 Inside the template folder, create a new folder with a recognizable name.
 This will be the name of this specific template.
-This template folder can contain an optional `template.config.json` file if you intent to make use of parameters.
+This template folder can contain an optional `template.config.json` file if you intend to make use of parameters.

 #### template.config.json